imherefortech/hangman-zokrates/README.md

 # Overview

 Implementation of the game [Hangman](https://en.wikipedia.org/wiki/Hangman_(game)) in Zokrates using zero-knowledge proofs to prove the presence of letters in a secret word.
-This is just a tech demo.
+This is mainly a tech demo.

-Deployed on Goerli and can be accessed at https://hangman-zk.netlify.app/
+Deployed on Goerli, Scroll Testnet, Polygon, and can be accessed at https://hangman-zk.netlify.app/

 The repo contains:
 - [Zokrates program](./hangman-contracts/hangman.zok)